Rustfahrtagentur/microcad/README.md

     - [Build µcad](#build-µcad)
     - [Install µcad locally from source](#install-µcad-locally-from-source)

-## Quick start
+## Quick Start

+*µcad* is programmed in [Rust](https://www.rust-lang.org/) which easily can be [installed](https://www.rust-lang.org/tools/install) on several operating systems.
-You can try out µcad with an example using the command line tool (`microcad-cli`) which can be installed from [crates.io](https://crates.io) by using `cargo`:
+You can try it out with an example by using the command line tool `microcad-cli` which can be installed from [crates.io](https://crates.io) by using `cargo`.

+**Note**: Currently µcad has no binary install packages so the only way to install it is from source with `cargo`!

 ### Installation

-To install the latest version of µcad via cargo, type:
+To install the latest version of *µcad* via *cargo*, type:

 ```sh
 cargo install microcad-cli
 ```

-You can also build µcad from source by cloning the repository (see section [Contribute](#contribute)).
+You can also build *µcad* from source by cloning the repository (see section [Contribute](#contribute)).

 ### Basic Concepts

-The µcad interpreter runs programs which generate geometry files.
+The *µcad* interpreter runs programs which generate geometry files.
-The processing of µcad source code files into output files can be divided into separate phases:
+The processing of *µcad* source code files into output files can be divided into separate phases:

 ![phases](doc/images/phases.svg)

-#### parse
+#### Parsing Phase

-In the **parse** phase the source files are read with the [grammar](lang/grammar.pest) into the *syntax tree*.
+In the parsing phase the source files are read into a *syntax tree* by using the [*µcad* grammar](lang/grammar.pest).
 Any errors which occur here are related to file access or syntax.

-#### evaluate
+#### Evaluation Phase

-In the **evaluate** phase the *syntax tree*  will be processed into the *object node tree* which is an structured representation of the geometry.
+In the evaluation phase the *syntax tree*  will be processed into the *object node tree* which is an structured representation of the geometry.
-While this pasphases the following things will be done:
+While this phase the following things will be done:

 - expressions will be calculated
 - functions will be called